 Over the entire term

-Choosing a shorter term will be cheaper in the long run, but make sure you can afford the higher monthly payments.
-If a shorter term makes repayments too expensive, consider a longer term.
+Choosing a 25 year term will be cheaper in the long run, but make sure you can afford the higher monthly payments.
+If a shorter term makes repayments too expensive, consider the longer 30 year term.

 If interest rates go up later, your repayments will increase more if you have a shorter term, so make sure you consider rate rises when you budget for your mortgage.